 was used to reveal underlying modes of genetic control governing the range of observed phenotypic sensitivities.

 White, Casey, "Identifying Proteins that Interact with the Novel Saccharomyces cerevisiae Proteins PDR19 and PDR20 and Bioinformatic Characterization of Genes Involved in TTG Cellular Responses" (2009).
-Syracuse University Honors Program Capstone Projects.
-Paper 446.
+Honors Capstone Projects - All.
+446.

 Creative Commons License